 How are the endowment funds invested?

 Participants select from three options depending upon their investment needs and objectives.
-The three investment options are: the Growth Fund, the Income Fund, and the Balanced Fund.
+The three investment options are: the Growth Fund, the Income Fund, and the Balanced Fund (70% – Growth Fund and 30% – Income Fund.
 The three funds cover the spectrum of long term, short term, and intermediate investment strategies for capital growth and income.
 All participant funds are invested in accord with our Catholic Values Investment Policy.

 How are the earnings distributed?

-All participant account earnings may be: 1) annually withdrawn; 2) accumulated as retained earnings for later withdrawal; or 3) returned in part or whole to the principal (corpus).
+Annually, on 7/1 each year, all corpus earnings above original corpus is transferred to retained earnings.
+All or part of participant accumulated retained earnings may be withdrawn once per quarter.
+The participant may decide to return accumulated retained earnings in part or whole to the principal (corpus) once per quarter.
 The original principal (corpus) plus the other permanent contributions cannot be withdrawn.
 Donor Advised Fund grant requests can be submitted at any time, subject to the agreement terms.

 Why should you become a participant in The Catholic Foundation?